-In your Canvas course click on the Settings menu option and then the Apps tab.
-What you’re looking for in an app called Redirect.
-Easiest way to find it it to start typing Redirect into the search box and it should show up.
+In your Canvas course, click on the Settings menu option and then the Apps tab.
+What you’re looking for is an app called Redirect.
+Easiest way to find it is to start typing Redirect into the search box and it should show up.

 The title isn’t there, which makes it a little wonky to find.
 Look for the curved blue arrow.

 If you don’t see it it’s possible that your Canvas admin hasn’t installed it.